 “By the waters of Babylon we lay down and wept as we remembered Zion”

-Crows on both sides cawing to each other
+Crows on opposite sides cawing at each other,

 In my right hand a little wind circumambulates five swollen hillocks of knuckle bone

 That’s how I know when the sky has come down to the riverbed

 where white egrets are murmuring.

 The sound of their murmuring is a twin to the sound of currents.

 I am only a white man walking by a green river in a modest fog.

 If there is meaning here, I leave it to debating crows.

 My left hand, the color of wonder bread, remains open,